-Each year we tie in Anti-bullying week with e-safety week.
+Each year we tie in Anti-bullying week with e-safety week, although this is a theme revisited throughout the year, both in computing and in PSHE.

 Partnership:

 We have an on-going partnership with the service and support department of Fulford Secondary School.
 This partnership allows us technical advice and support as well as CPD for every class (Year 1-6) for a half term each year.
 This involves Kat Chandler supporting the teaching of Computing in each class for a whole half term and upskilling teaching staff.